Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 ## Displaying a Photo using a Static File Server
 Our meal tracker application allows users to upload a photograph of their meal.
 We would like to add this photograph to our web page as a picture and not as a string of data as it is currently displayed.
 To achieve this we will save the user photos and then implement a Static File Server which will serve the photos using our Stencil template.
+**Note** If you have completed "AddWebApplication.md", you will already have the required Static File Server.

 ### Saving photos on the server
 1. In the terminal, create the "public" directory: